Seneca-ICTOER/CSP451/docs/tutorials/12-markdown-syntax.md

 ![Screenshot of rendered GitHub Markdown showing a code block.
 The words "git status," "git add," and "git commit" appear in a fixed-width typeface, highlighted in light gray.](/img/tutorials/md/code-block-rendered.png)

-For more information, see "[AUTOTITLE](/get-started/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks)."
+For more information, see "[Creating and highlighting code blocks](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks)."

 {% data reusables.user-settings.enabling-fixed-width-fonts %}